 Creating snapshots

-A virtual machine snapshot will not be created if any of the following conditions are met:
+Creating a virtual machine snapshot will fail if at least one of the following conditions is met:

-• Not all dependent devices of the virtual machine are ready.
+• Not all dependencies of the virtual machine are ready.

-• One of the dependent devices is a disk that is in the process of resizing.
+• There is a disk in the process of resizing among the dependent devices.

 When a snapshot is created, the dynamic IP address of the VM is automatically converted to a static IP address and saved for recovery.

-If converting and using the old IP address of the virtual machine is not required, you can set the corresponding policy to Never.
+If you do not want to convert and use the old IP address of the virtual machine, you can set the corresponding policy to Never.
 In this case, the address type without conversion (Auto or Static) will be used.

 spec: